TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/cfp.md

 The TEI plans to hold its annual general meeting for its members as part of this joint conference.

-Additional details regarding registration, accommodation, etc. will be announced on the conference website, TEI mailing list, Twitter (X), and Facebook.
+Additional details regarding registration, accommodation, etc. will be announced on the conference website, TEI mailing list, [Twitter(X)](https://twitter.com/teiconsortium?lang=en) and [Facebook](https://web.facebook.com/groups/TEIconsortium/?_rdc=1&_rdr).

-In case of questions, feel free to contact us: hdlabconicet@gmail.com
+In case of questions, feel free to contact us: [hdlabconicet@gmail.com](hdlabconicet@gmail.com)